Xiaohan5349/approw-docs-v1/docs/en/concepts/application.md

-# What is Application
+# What Is Application

 <LastUpdated/>

 Earlier we introduced that the user pool(./user-pool.md) is the smallest unit of tenant isolation in {{$localeConfig.brandName}}.
 This stores all user data in your user system, and the application corresponds to the business application you create in reality.

 A user pool may have multiple applications.
 For example, all students at school are using a user pool.
-The school will develop multiple applications such as course selection application, email application, teacher-student service center, etc..
-These applications use the same user system.
+The school will develop multiple applications such as course selection application, email application, teacher-student service center, etc. These applications use the same user system.

 ## Where can I see all my apps